What is Digital Marketing?

 Responsive Web Designing

 Its importance cannot be emphasized enough.
-In 2016, welcoming the increased traffic from mobile devices, Google declared its ranking algorithms have shift to mobile first strategy.
-To help your mobile pages load faster AMP (Accelerated Mobile Pages) is a very good tool and it’s an open source code.
+In 2016, welcoming the increased traffic from mobile devices, Google declared its ranking algorithms have shifted to a mobile-first strategy.
+To help your mobile pages load faster AMP (Accelerated Mobile Pages) is a very good tool and it’s an open-source code.
 You might need professional help from a web designer who can work with RWD.

 Multiple Aspects of Digital Marketing

-SEO – Search Engine Optimization is the spine of digital marketing and hold up all other platforms and strategies used.
+SEO – Search Engine Optimization is the spine of digital marketing and holds up all other platforms and strategies used.
 According to Omni Core, search engines drive 93% of all website traffic; therefore it makes sense to optimize your website for search engines.
-It is not essentially a discipline of digital marketing but an entirely independent tool which supplements Digital Marketing driving all its aspects.
-It is always wise to hire a specialized SEO expect to help you with this complex but extremely beneficial tool, unless you are expert enough to willing risk your time, money and other resources.
-Things you need to know if you wish to handle your SEO on your own are following:
+It is not essentially a discipline of digital marketing but an entirely independent tool that supplements Digital Marketing driving all its aspects.
+It is always wise to hire a specialized SEO experts to help you with this complex but extremely beneficial tool unless you are expert enough to willing risk your time, money, and other resources.
+Things you need to know if you wish to handle your SEO on your own are the following:

-6. Knowledge of basic activities carried out by Search Engines for example crawling, indexing, processing, calculating relevancy and retrieving results
+- Knowledge of basic activities carried out by Search Engines for example crawling, indexing, processing, calculating relevancy, and retrieving results

 SMM–Social Media Marketing is a practice of employing social media platforms and related channels for promoting your product and content.
-It is valuable for creating brand awareness, directing traffic towards the website and generating sale leads.
+It is valuable for creating brand awareness, directing traffic towards the website, and generating sales leads.
 All social media platforms provide opportunities for paid and unpaid promotion.
 Promotional videos (both paid and unpaid) on YouTube and Facebook are highly advantageous and powerful.
-Video content double your chances of making sales.
+Video content doubles your chances of making sales.

 Influencer Marketing – Sometimes also referred to as native marketing, is displaying sponsored content with other non-paid content on the websites or accounts of social media influencers.
-Common examples are sponsored videos done by YouTube vloggers, sponsored posts by Instagram stars and sponsored BuzzFeed videos on their Facebook and YouTube accounts.
-Sometimes they give a review in exchange of the free supply of the product.
+Common examples are sponsored videos are done by YouTube vloggers, sponsored posts by Instagram stars, and sponsored BuzzFeed videos on their Facebook and YouTube accounts.
+Sometimes they give a review in exchange for the free supply of the product.
 Brand endorsement helps both the influencer and the brand providing more exposure and content to both.

-Affiliate Marketing – It is a commission based marketing strategy, where company gives performance based commission on their sales.
-It is also about the trust, if a makeup artist is trusted by her viewers, consumers following her will gladly opt for the brands she is using and recommending.
+Affiliate Marketing – It is a commission-based marketing strategy, where a company gives performance-based commission on their sales.
+It is also about trust, if a makeup artist is trusted by her viewers, consumers following her will gladly opt for the brands she is using and recommending.
 Therefore affiliate marketing and influencer marketing could go hand in hand.
-People, who have a decent following on internet, can generate affiliate links and post them on their websites and social media platforms to benefit from this strategy.
+People, who have a decent following on the internet, can generate affiliate links and post them on their websites and social media platforms to benefit from this strategy.
 Every sale made through the affiliated link will be rewarded with a commission.
 Many big platforms like Amazon and YouTube are offering affiliate programs.

-Automated Marketing – It refers to the set of software (both online and offline) which help you to automatically regulate your other marketing strategies.
-Most marketing departments get assistance in automating recitative tarts including but not limited to sending weekly or monthly newsletters, lead generation workflow, social media posting schedule, analytical campaign tracking and reporting.
+Automated Marketing – It refers to the set of software (both online and offline) which helps you to automatically regulate your other marketing strategies.
+Most marketing departments get assistance in automating recitative tarts including but not limited to sending weekly or monthly newsletters, lead generation workflow, social media posting schedule, analytical campaign tracking, and reporting.